-Pick a date in April or May 2018.
-Make sure you get it on the schedule of your venue.
+Pick a date in May or June 2020.
 If these months prove impossible and you need to schedule your group at a different time, that’s okay, too.

 Choose a facilitator/leader for the discussion.
 Find someone who’s excited to read and help generate conversation around the book.

 Plan the format.
 Depending on the size and nature of your event, this could be an informal conversation, a structured discussion around particular questions, a talk featuring a guest speaker, or even a group that meets on an online platform.

 Tell LAP about your event.
 We will list it and link to it on our own site and Facebook page.
 We’d still like to know where in the world you are and if you’re uniting people from your town, club, or other group.

 Brainstorm how to incorporate participants.
 Do you already have an idea of who you want to invite?
 Do you want people to sign up in advance?
 Make sure you get correct contact information like email addresses so you can send meeting links or invites.